JasonSanford/ags-stream/README.md

 var agsStream = new AgsStream(<service_url>, <options>?)

 agsStream.on('data', function (data) {
-  // data is an array of features data.forEach(function (feature) {
+  // data is an array of GeoJSON features data.forEach(function (feature) {
     doWhatever(feature); // Add the feature to you database, write to file, whatever });